qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Please added all deleted trash.
 And deleted all email
 - How do I empty all spam or all trash in one move?
 - How about adding an option to empty Trash and Spam???
+- I can’t delete anything from my trash
+- How do I delete trash totally?
+- Like it but empty trash and empty spam buttons would be nice, then it would be complete.
+- I would love to have an empty trash button!
+Great app, thanks!

 ## intent:receiving_error
 - I am not receiving any emails